U.S. Supplement/Issue 100/Text

 Bahá’í Service for the Blind Needs Help[edit]

-Each new blind Bahá’í that we hear about receives gifts from the Committee of the following items: Bahá’í Prayers and Occasional Prayers and our lists in Braille and/or our Introductory Tape which contains: Your Experience as a Bahá’í, The Meaning of Worship and some prayers and other selections.
-Unfortunately we do not hear about some of these new believers for weeks or even months after their declaration and then through a friend or relative who may not even be a Bahá’í.
-Meanwhile, the new believer has had to “make do” with firesides as a deepening medium.
+Meanwhile, the new believer has had to "make do" with firesides as a deepening medium.
 Please, friends, when your assembly (or teaching committee or individual) takes in a blind believer report this fact to Bahá’í Service for the Blind.
 Give name and address, whether youth or adult, and if possible the following additional information: Does he or she read Braille?
 If so, what grade?
 Just ask, the blind person will know what grade Braille he reads.
-Has he a tape—recorder or the use of one?
+Has he a tape-recorder or the use of one?

-engage in active teaching work might consider taking a course in Braille transcribing in order to become better qualified to help in this work.
+We urgently need more sighted Certified Braillists.
+If any believers are already so trained, we ask them to offer their services to the Committee.
+Believers who long to serve the Faith but are physically unable to engage in active teaching work might consider taking a course in Braille transcribing in order to become better qualified to help in this work.
 They could do this either by correspondence from the Library of Congress or through the Committee secretary who is a certified teacher of transcribing.
 In either case, the course is given free.
 Qualifications needed: A good knowledge of English usage, reasonably good eyesight, great patience and perseverance, and time to devote to the work.

 Also urgently needed are blind proofreaders of Braille.
 The charge for professional proofreaders is beyond our means.
-And not by any means all readers of Braille make good proofreaders.
+And not by any means all readers. of Braille make good proofreaders.
 Qualifications needed: Knowledge of correct Braille (English Braille, American Edition 1959), the ability and willingness to read critically, finding and noting errors either in type or in Braille.

--Bahá’í Service for the Blind Mrs. Mary Francis Baral, Executive Secretary 3110 E. Lester Street
+-Bahá’í Service for the Blind Mrs. Mary Francis Baral, Executive Secretary 3110 E. Lester Street Tucson, Arizona 85716

-Souvenir of ‘Abdu’l-Bahá'
+Souvenir of ‘Abdu’l-Bahá[edit]

 The 54th Souvenir of ‘Abdu’l-Bahá will be held on Saturday, June 25, 1966 at the Evergreen Cabin, 126 Evergreen Place, Teaneck, New Jersey.
 This Unity Feast in commemoration of ‘Abdu’l-Bahá’s visit to Evergreen Place on June 29, 1912 imparts a spiritual bounty to everyone attending.
 The day has a special and joyous quality.
 Bahá’ís and their guests will be warmly welcomed.

-Announces Summer School
+Flagstaff, Arizona Announces Summer School[edit]

 The local Spiritual Assembly of Flagstaff, Arizona is sponsoring a summer school at the Bahá’í property in Bellmont, Arizona, near Flagstaff.
 This will be followed by an art exhibit July 1 to 3.

-Theme: Human Problems and Their Spiritual Solution “Be Concerned With the Day You Live In” Rates and facilities: Camping facilities only are available at Bellmont at the rate of $1.00 per camp.
+Rates and facilities: Camping facilities only are available at Bellmont at the rate of $1.00 per camp.
 Bring your own camping gear and eating utensils.
 Meals will be provided at the rate of $1.00 per person, children under 12, $.50.
-There are motels in
+There are motels in Flagstaff, for which reservations should be made.

-American Indian Service Committee
+American Indian Service Committee Presents Summer Programs[edit]

 To present new ideas on Indian teaching and to provide an opportunity for consultation on this important subject, the American Indian Service Committee will present two-day programs during regular sessions of several of the summer schools.
 Dates and places of these programs are as follows: